 When Is an Outlet More Than an Outlet?

 They’re small, a little strange looking, and you’ve probably seen them in bathrooms and kitchens in homes and offices everywhere.
 What are they?
-Ground fault circuit interrupters (GFCI), those mysterious electrical outlets that “pop” when you press the Test button.
+Ground fault circuit interrupters (GFCI), are those mysterious electrical outlets that “pop” when you press the Test button.
 What are they and how important are they to safeguarding your family?
 Learn the ins and outs of GFCI outlets below!

 Ground Faults, A Deadly Accident Waiting to Happen